brentjand/automate-the-boring-stuff/README.md

 git gc    (garbage collection)
 ```

-How to commit and push changes made on local repository to origin, the following steps can be made.
+How to commit and push changes made on local repository to origin, the following steps can be made:

 ```
 git commit -a -m "Insert message describing updated content"